 In preparation of Diwali, people clean, paint and decorate their homes, as it is a very auspicious day to welcome the goddess of wealth and prosperity to their homes.
 Homes are lit up with hundreds of oil lamps, called diyas.
 Colorful Diwali rangolis (artwork) adorn the doorways.

 Typical Deepavali celebrations begin by waking up before sunrise and taking an oil bath.
 All members of the family perform the Lakshmi pooja, a prayer ritual.
 Fireworks follow pooja, then a family feast that includes sweets and exchanging Diwali greetings and gifts between family members and close friends.
+If you need tips for what to write in a Diwali card, the Hallmark writers are her for you with simple and warm Diwali messages.
 Deepavali is also a time of shopping in nations where it is celebrated.
 People buy new clothes for themselves and their families, as well as gifts, appliances, kitchen utensils and even expensive items such as cars and gold jewelry.
 Children also hear ancient stories, legends about battles between good and evil or light and darkness from their parents and elders.
 May you and your family have a happy Diwali!